Help kids avoid the summer slide by fostering a love of reading

 A fun reading space is a great way to encourage your child’s imagination and engage them in reading.
 A personalized reading space could be any area in your home, from a special comfy chair to a designated reading nook.
 Give your child the reigns to pick a theme and decorate their space.
-Help encourage their creativity and involvement by recommending themes from fairy tales, superhero, under the sea and more.
+Help encourage their creativity and involvement by recommending themes from fairy tales, superheroes, under the sea and more.
 A sense of ownership in creating a fun reading space will help encourage excitement towards reading.

-Choose books within your child’s age appropriate reading level
+Choose books within your child’s age-appropriate reading level

-Choosing books within your child’s age appropriate reading level will ensure that young children are not discouraged by reading books that are too difficult for them so they aren’t bored of reading books too easily.
+Choosing books within your child’s age-appropriate reading level will ensure that young children are not discouraged by reading books that are too difficult for them so they aren’t bored of reading books too easily.
 While reading within their level, children should be able to remain engaged and build literacy skills.

 According to Scholastic, parents can determine if a book is in their child’s reading level by having them choose a page in the middle and identify each word they don’t understand.
-If your child cannot understand more than five words on the page, the book may be at too difficult.
+If your child cannot understand more than five words on the page, the book may be too difficult.